Kazakhstan and weapons of mass destruction: Uranium extraction

 Since the discovery of uranium deposits in the 1950s, Kazakhstan has been engaged in active mining, and construction of the uranium ore processing centers.
 Before the dissolution of the USSR, Kazakhstan was the most important ground for military-industrial activity, producing more than 70,000 metric tons of natural uranium a year.
 A fast progressing uranium mining industry could have made Kazakhstan the fourth nuclear giant.
 However, after the Soviet Union collapsed, Kazakhstan made a decision to pursue policies of denuclearization.

 On 14 February 1994, Kazakhstan officially ratified the Non-Proliferation Treaty that prohibited the deployment of nuclear weapons on Kazakhstan's territory.
 Ever since, the International Atomic Energy Agency (IAEA) has been maintaining control of the nuclear-weapons-usable materials located in the country.
 The facilities that are currently under control are the Institute of Atomic Energy, Power Reactors, Research Reactors.
 However, for the longest time most of the Uranium Processing sites have not been monitored by the IAEA.
 It was not until 2016 that the IAEA provided security guidance documents that include control and security measures, physical protection of natural uranium and full assurance of safety during transportation, production and storage.
-Thereby, a rigorous and effective assistance of International Atomic Energy Agency allows Kazakhstan to continue safely produce more than 20 000 tons of natural uranium per year and maintain 23 production sites for extracting and processing uranium.
+Thereby, a rigorous and effective assistance of International Atomic Energy Agency allows Kazakhstan to continue safely produce more than 20,000 tons of natural uranium per year and maintain 23 production sites for extracting and processing uranium.

 Nowadays, Kazakhstan has been successfully using its nuclear past and resources to develop connections and make agreements with other countries.
-Kazakhstan’s nuclear past gave it necessary nuclear facilities, mining complexes, technological and scientific knowledge to develop uninum industries.
+Kazakhstan's nuclear past gave it necessary nuclear facilities, mining complexes, technological and scientific knowledge to develop uranium industries.
 Well-developed infrastructure and resources allows Kazakhstan to effectively mine and export natural uranium, export nuclear fuel, and build nuclear reactors.

 One of the largest companies in Kazakhstan and in the global nuclear market is Kazatomprom.
 This company holds a monopoly over all activities associated with uranium mining and nuclear-fuel.
 Every year the production of uranium increased, in 2007 Kazatomprom was producing 6,637 tonnes but in 2010 it produced 15,000 tonnes.
 Over the years, Kazakhstan has become an absolute leader in production of uranium holding 41% of world supply.